Introduction to Large Projects

 There are so many business ideas in Nigeria but these ideas must be tested through a business plan.
 The promoters and lenders to the projects would have to ensure the project throughout its building cycle will have to be able to cover the costs incurred by each participant in the project from breaking ground through completion.
 When seeking project financing for such a large capital investment, the objective is to borrow sufficient financing to bridge the time between making payments and obtaining revenues.

-In Nigeria there are some many projects that have been undertaking without essential planning and the development of a simple business plan.
-A well written business plan is essential to the success of a Large projects for several reasons.
+In Nigeria, there are some many projects that have been undertaking without essential planning and the development of a simple business plan.
+A well-written business plan is essential to the success of a Large project for several reasons.